remp2020/remp/Mailer/extensions/mailer-module/README.md

     "sorting": 100, // Integer, optional; Indicator of how the mail types should be sorted in API and web.
 Sorting is in ascending order.
     "locked": false, // Boolean, optional; Flag indicating whether users should be able to subscribe/unsubscribe from the list (e.g. you want your system emails locked and subscribed for everyone)
     "auto_subscribe": false, // Boolean, optional; Flag indicating whether users should be subscribed to this list automatically
-    "is_public": false, // Boolean, optional; Flag whether the list should be available in Mailer admin for selection.
-Defaults to true.
     "public_listing": false, // Boolean, optional; Flag whether the user should see the newsletter.
 Defaults to false.
     "image_url": "http://example.com/image.jpg", // String, optional; URL of image for frontend UI.
     "preview_url": "http://example.com/demo.html", // String, optional; URL of example newsletter to preview content to users.